 Actors Robert Redford, Catherine Zeta-Jones and Leonardo DiCaprio have more in common than their Oscars: all have also taken an active role in the hotel industry.

 Robert De Niro is another Academy Award winner who is slowly but surely carving out a name in the hospitality world.
-Already the owner of The Greenwich in New York, scene of his 1976 success Taxi Driver, and the Nobu hotel in Manila, Philippines, De Niro has just been granted planning permission for an upmarket 83-bedroom project in London’s Covent Garden.
+Already the owner of The Greenwich in New York, scene of his 1976 success Taxi Driver, and the Nobu hotel in Manila, Philippines, De Niro is adding to his collection after being granted planning permission for an upmarket 83-bedroom project in London’s Covent Garden.
 Described as a joint operator along with Capital & Counties, De Niro brought star power to the project which in turn sparked media interest – not to mention creating a unique draw for De Niro fans.

 The New York-based actor is a good example of how stars tend to approach the sector.
 “They are focused on the smaller hotels,” says Charlie MacIldowie, JLL’s Vice President in the Hotels & Hospitality Group.
 “Most hotels owned by celebrities are boutiques.”

 It’s not just Hollywood stars turning into hoteliers: footballers have been keen to get involved in the industry.
-Portuguese star Cristiano Ronaldo is behind the Pestana CR7 chain of lifestyle hotels which have opened in Funchal, Madeira and Lisbon, Portugal, with plans to open a further two sites in New York and Madrid later this year.
+Portuguese star Cristiano Ronaldo is behind the Pestana CR7 chain of lifestyle hotels which have opened in Funchal, Madeira and Lisbon, Portugal, with plans to open a further two sites in New York and Madrid in 2018.

 And over in the UK, a plan to create “the biggest statement in architecture” in Manchester, including a 5 star hotel, would have achieved some publicity on its own but it received an extra boost with former Manchester United stars Gary Neville and Ryan Giggs in the project team.